Murder of June Anne Devaney: Conviction

 The trial lasted for two days.
 Following closing arguments delivered by both counsels, the jury retired to consider their verdict, although they would deliberate for just 23 minutes before announcing they had reached their verdict.
 Peter Griffiths was found guilty of June Anne Devaney's murder.
 In response to this verdict, Mr. Justice Oliver donned his formal black cap and made the following speech:

 Execution

 Peter Griffiths did not lodge an appeal against his conviction.
 He was hanged at HM Prison Liverpool on the morning of 19 November 1948.
 His body was later buried within the confines of the prison.
 His executioner was Albert Pierrepoint.

 Aftermath

 Just weeks prior to the execution of Peter Griffiths, all the fingerprint records obtained from individuals who had been in the vicinity of Blackburn between 14 and 15 May were publicly destroyed in a mass pulping exercise at a local papermill.
 Several local journalists were present to record the destruction of the records.

+In 2003 a decision was made to replace the Queen's Park Hospital and the Blackburn Royal Infirmary with a more modern hospital serving both Blackburn and Burnley.
+Services at both hospitals were decommissioned in July 2006.
+The site where the Queen's Park Hospital once stood is now part of the Royal Blackburn Teaching Hospital.